 Type A can infect animals and humans, but it affects humans more often than animals.
-Of all animals, birds are often hosts for Type A flu.
-It should be noted that Type A is always changing.
-It most commonly responsible for “flu season”, when many people get infected with the flu.
-The most common variation of Type A flu virus is A2, which generally spreads when someone is already infected.
+Of all animals, birds are often hosts for Type-A flu.
+It should be noted that Type-A is always changing.
+It is most commonly responsible for “flu season” when many people get infected with the flu.
+The most common variation of the Type-A flu virus is A2, which generally spreads when someone is already infected.

-Unlike Type A, Type B flu is unable to infect any other species besides humans.
-Type B usually causes less severe symptoms than Type A, but on rare occasions, Type B is extremely harmful to one’s health.
-While Type A has different subtypes of the flu, Type B does not have subtypes.
-It also is not the usual suspect during flu season.
+Unlike Type-A, Type-B flu is unable to infect any other species besides humans.
+Type-B usually causes less severe symptoms than Type-A, but on rare occasions, Type-B is extremely harmful to one’s health.
+While Type-A has different subtypes of the flu, Type-B does not have subtypes.
+It also is not the usual suspect during the flu season.